JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 ### Density Plots {#sec:stats_vis_densityplots}

-Box plots limit us just to summarize statistics like median, quartiles and IQRs.
+Box plots limit us just to summarize statistics like median, quartiles, and IQRs.
 Often we want to see the underlying distribution of the data.
 Histograms are discrete approximations.
 If we would like to have continuous approximations we need something else: **density plots**.
 **Density plots are graphical density estimations of numerical data**.
 It shows us the approximate distribution of a given variable by depicting it as a density, where the higher the curve at a given point is, the more likely is the variable to take a certain value.

-A density plot can also be drawn using `Makie.jl`, however it is more convoluted than the box plot.
+A density plot can also be drawn using `Makie.jl`.
+However, it is more convoluted than the box plot.
 First, we want to pass for each `density!` function only the values with respect to one observation.
 Thus, we define a `values` function that will accept a `code` argument to filter the dataset's variable `name` wrapped with the `levelcode` function.
 Then, we plot a density `pltobj` for each one of the variable `name`'s `levels`.